-Configuring the AGCO Bezels
+23.1.1 - Configuring the AGCO Bezels

-Refer to the following diagram to familiarize yourself with the appearance of the key components:
+Refer to the following diagram to familiarize yourself with the key components:

-- 1. Guide Plate (includes a portion bent back at 90 degrees.) - 2.
-The First Bezel. - 3.
-The Second Bezel. - 4.
-Web (extends backward from the bezels at 90 degrees.) - 5.
-In addition, there are Long and Short sections of Flat-Bar used to reinforce connections.
+- Guide Plate (includes a portion bent back at 90 degrees.) - · The First Bezel. - The Second Bezel. - Web (extends backward from the bezels at 90 degrees.)

+In addition, there are long and short sections of flat-bar used to reinforce connections.